Support available for students with disabilities

 - Extra travel costs a student has to pay because of his/her disability

-- Other costs such as photocopying or printer cartridges
+- Other additional costs such as photocopying or printer cartridges

-DSAs are available for students studying part time or full time and there is no age limit.
+DSA is available for students studying part time or full time and there is no age limit.
 The amount students receive is based upon the amount of support they require, not their household income.
-DSA's are paid on top of the standard student finance package, or on their own.
-The student does not have to pay DSA's back and they are not counted as income when working out whether a student gets benefits or Tax Credits.
+The student does not have to pay DSA back and it is not counted as income when working out whether a student receives benefits or Tax Credits.
+Further information about eligibility and the support available can be accessed here: https://www.gov.uk/disabled-students-allowances-dsas/eligibility

 How to apply for DSA

-- A student applies for DSA to Student Finance England, making sure they include evidence of their disability.
-Examples of this may include: a recent Doctor's letter/hospital report, a recent audiogram report, a registration card (for visually impaired students).
+A student applies for DSA to their student funding body.
+This will depend on where you are resident and the type of course you will be studying.
+Further information is available at the link below.
+Students need to ensure they include evidence of their disability with their application.
+Examples of this may include: a recent Doctor’s letter/hospital report, a recent audiogram report, a registration card (for visually impaired students).

 Where can I find out more information?